cpwr-devops/DevOps-Examples-Doc/docs/code_examples/Topaz_Workbench_SDK.md

 On the `Deployable features` dialog, check the custom feature from the list of features and define the directory to which the p2 repository will be exported to.
 You can export the p2 repository as either a directory or an archive.

 Once the p2 repository has been exported, it should be deployed so that all users can point to it and install the custom feature from it.

-## Topaz Workbench API Specifications

-The Compuware Topaz Workbench API consists of two separate layers:

-* A base Topaz API that provides the majority of the API features with no dependencies on Topaz Workbench components
-* The Topaz Workbench API which provides additional features to access Topaz Workbench client components and configurations

-The Compuware Topaz API Specification (Javadoc) can be found <a href="../javadoc/topaz_api/index.html" target="_blank">here</a>.
-The Compuware Topaz Workbench API Specification (Javadoc) can be found <a href="../javadoc/topaz_workbench_api/index.html" target="_blank">here</a>.